ofasgard/isogame/README.md

 TODO:

 - Make animations smoother / less jerky
+	- Maybe an idle timer that only triggers the idle animation state if you've been idle for some small amount of time?
 - Store level state between level transitions
 	- Get everything in entities group, then save them in a key:value map where key is node name and value is position
 - Improve the update_pathfinding() method